 Barbara Knezevic’s work is primarily object based, finding form as complex stagings and formations of objects that are occasionally foregrounded by photographic works and moving images.
 These formations are omnivorous

-selections of things that act together to call to mind other familiar stagings of objects in the world - such as film sets, photographic shoots, museum
+selections of things that act together to call to mind other familiar stagings of objects in the world - such as film sets, photographic shoots, museum displays and retail displays.
+In these artwork formations, items are arranged with

 attention to, though not always respecting museological conventions that make visible the hierarchies of value in material culture.